TomSpencerLondon/Principle12-BE/README.md

 You can run the tests by using `$ mvn test`.

 ### Documentation
-Retropolis-BE documentation is available [here](https://github.com/codurance/Retropolis-BE/wiki)
+Principle12-BE documentation is available [here](https://github.com/TomSpencerLondon/Principle12-BE/wiki)